obsdnx/obsdnx/README.md

 ---
 ### About Me ˚⟡˖ ࣪

-I'm a **CS Master's student** writing my dissertation on **contactless payment protocols** — diving into how NFC/EMV systems work at the protocol level and where they break.
+ **CS Master's student** writing my dissertation on **contactless payment protocols** — diving into how NFC/EMV systems work at the protocol level and where they break.
 I find it fascinating that the tap-to-pay experience billions of people use every day has real, underexplored attack surfaces.
+Finding vulnerabilities requires deep understanding of the tech and creativity which I find so exciting.
+After my dissertation, I started to enjoy getting more hands on with hardware, doing some arduino projects here and there.

+I admire the technology that is safe, ethical and used to create net benefit.

 Alongside my research, I'm interning as an **AI Automation Software Engineer**, building automated systems and pipelines with Python.

-I also enjoy getting hands-on with hardware — I use **Arduino** for small electronics projects and **Bambu Studio** for 3D printing.
+This summer I got into 3D printing as well for some personal projects, I like to use **Bambu Studio**

-I also keep a **[Substack](https://obsdnx.substack.com)** where I write small tutorials on things I wish I'd had a guide for — the kind of explanations that don't exist yet when you need them most.
+I also keep a **[Substack](https://obsdnx.substack.com)** where I write small tutorials for the beginners.

 <!-- Tech Stack Section -->
 ---